Coupled-Beam and Coupled-Bunch Instabilities: Distribution of Coupled-Bunch Rates over the Head-Tail Modes

-The eigenvalues $\nu$ are easily found in two opposite limit cases, for small and large values of the coupled-bunch tune shift $\Delta \omega$.
-If it is small compared with the synchrotron tune, $|\Delta \omega| \ll \omega_s$, all the unperturbed tunes $l\omega_s$ just slightly shift, sharing the total coherent shift according to their form-factors $F_l$: \beq \nu_l = l\omega_s + \Delta \omega F_l(\zeta) . \eeq In the opposite limit, when $|\Delta \omega| \gg \omega_s |k -m|$ for all $k,m$ with non-negligible form-factors $F$, i.e. for $ |\Delta \omega| \gg \omega_s |\zeta|$, Eq.(\ref{DispEqGen}) shows that a single eigenvector essentially takes the entire tune shift $\Delta \omega$.
+The eigenvalues $\nu$ are easily found in two opposite limit cases, for small and large values of the coupled-bunch frequency shift $\Delta \omega$.
+If it is small compared with the synchrotron frequency, $|\Delta \omega| \ll \omega_s$, all the unperturbed collective frequencies $l\omega_s$ just slightly shift, sharing the total coherent shift according to their form-factors $F_l$: \beq \nu_l = l\omega_s + \Delta \omega F_l(\zeta) . \eeq In the opposite limit, when $|\Delta \omega| \gg \omega_s |k -m|$ for all $k,m$ with non-negligible form-factors, i.e. for $ |\Delta \omega| \gg \omega_s |\zeta|$, Eq.(\ref{DispEqGen}) shows that a single eigenvector essentially takes the entire tune shift $\Delta \omega$.
 This dominant mode is nothing but the rigid-bunch motion, while all other eigenvectors are of very small dipole moment.
 Thus, the high coupled-bunch tune shift gives rise to the rigid-bunch motion; note that notwithstanding the chromaticity, there is no chromatic traveling wave in that powerful mode.
 As to the other eigenvectors, for such a high coupled-bunch tune shift, each of them becomes of almost zero dipole moment.
-Thus, growth of $|\Delta \omega|$ from very small to very high values first leads to the proportional growth of all the head-tail tune shifts, but as soon as the $|\Delta \omega|$ becomes comparable with the band of the participating harmonics, the common rigid-bunch mode is formed, which takes all the tune shift.
+Thus, growth of $|\Delta \omega|$ from very small to very high values first leads to the proportional growth of all the head-tail tune shifts, but as soon as the $|\Delta \omega|$ becomes comparable with the band of the participating harmonics, the common rigid-bunch mode is formed, tending to take the entire tune shift $\Delta \omega$.

-Although that lies outside the scope of this paper, it is still worthy to note that in the limit of very high number of terms in Eq.(\ref{DispEqGen}), its sum can be substituted by an integral, and the equation transforms into conventional dispersion equation of a medium, consisting of many harmonic oscillators affected by a collective force proportional to their common dipole moment.
-In that case the transfer from the perturbed intrabunch modes to the powerful rigid-bunch mode, which happens at $|\Delta \omega| \simeq |\zeta| \omega_s$, can be treated as the appearance of a discrete common mode under a continuous incoherent van Kampen spectrum and the loss of Landau damping \cite{van1957dispersion, Burov:2011zza}.
-The same equation may describe the beam shielding responsible for reduction of a cooling rate at the stochastic cooling.
+Although that lies outside the scope of this paper, it is still worth noting that in the limit of a very large number of terms in Eq.(\ref{DispEqGen}), its sum can be replaced with an integral, and the equation transforms into a conventional dispersion equation of a medium, consisting of many harmonic oscillators affected by a collective force proportional to their common dipole moment.
+In that case, the transfer from the perturbed intrabunch modes to the powerful rigid-bunch mode, which happens at $|\Delta \omega| \simeq |\zeta| \omega_s$, is similar to the appearance of a discrete common mode above a continuous incoherent van Kampen spectrum and the loss of Landau damping \cite{van1957dispersion, Burov:2011zza}.